Financial Wellbeing

 Workload

-CFG1004 is structured around six lessons and delivered in an e-learning format.
+CFG1004 is structured around nine lessons and delivered in an e-learning format.
 You enjoy the convenience of acquiring the financial skills and mindsets you need in your own time.

-To secure a CS for this course, you will need to complete the following:
+To secure a CS for this course, you will need to complete the e-learning, reflection journal and pass the final quiz.

 Ask CeeVee